sdt6585/convergence-docs/Game Design Document.md

 ## Places

-### The Lodestone
+####  Perditor Aeterna - The Lodestone
 The Lodestone is the Supermassive Black hole that sits in the nexus of the web of galaxies that comprises our known galaxy.
 It is populated and developed, as all commercial trade routes utilized its gate system to quickly travers to other markets.

-## Eternity's Gates
+### Eternity's Gates

-The Event Horizon of the Lodestone is the termination point of the major cosmic filaments that connect billions of galaxies.
+The Event Horizon of Aeterna is the termination point of the major cosmic filaments that connect billions of galaxies.

 4 of the filaments are serviced with gates that direct traffic into their connected Super Clusters.

 The filaments are labeled:

-- AE: Extension of Alpha Centuari and connect super-clusters that Humans traversed in their Odyssey from Sol
+- AE (Athens Gate): Extension of Alpha Centuari and connect super-clusters that Humans traversed in their Odyssey from Sol
-- TR: Network of conquered worlds that once comprised the Troydian Empire
+- TR (Troy Gate): Network of conquered worlds that once comprised the Troydian Empire
-- CT: The Altaformed systems of C'Thanian influence and origin
+- CT (Delphi Gate): The Altaformed systems of C'Thanian influence and origin
-- CAR-0: The first allied system governed by the Confederation of Allied Races with shared trading rules.
+- CAR-0 (Cairo Gate): The first allied system governed by the Confederation of Allied Races with shared trading rules.
 It is mostly unexplored

+### Hullusta
+Major city orbiting Aeterna.
+Hullusta has booming market and entertainment districts supplied by the inter-galactic shipping industry that flows through its independent ports.
+It also serves as a major refueling station and garrison for the CAR.
+### Conway's Web
+Conway's Web is a cosmic filament that possesses unusually high concentration of life-bearing worlds in relatively close proximity.
+There are small settlements across the near frontier that are clustered to the Orion Nebula.
+This region of space is know for it's powerful storms that make coordinated fleet navigation nearly impossible.

+Past the Orion is said to be pirate space, and forces unknown prowl the stars behind those.

 ## Lore

-This section comprise the major history and storyline of the world of convergencts
+This section comprise the major history and storyline of the world of convergence

-### The great odyssey
+### The Great Odyssey
 A thousand years ago the people of humanity were forced to flee their home star system of Sol in the Milky Way galaxy into unknown frontiers.
 They sought places humanity could flourish and survive in fertile atmosphere.
 The Milky Way sits adrift the yawing KBC void, which meant humanity's great scientists had to develop FTL (faster than light) travel to cross the empty expanse and reach the vast cosmic filaments of stars that form the highways of the galaxy.

 The invention of Casamir Alloy made possible the conjuring of Einstein-Rosen Bridges to cross vast distances of space.
 Initial exploratory flights jumped to nearby Super Clusters that first chased solar and planetary systems that could be identified as habitable through visual mediums.